EyasuTeshome/shifttracker/job-search/JSR-create-stories-for-behavioral-grid-with-CARL.md

 **Spend 45 minutes working on this exercise**

-1. Open [this Behavioral grid template](https://docs.google.com/document/d/1abnpb4XQY2VXdB37C3ViIl1V8-2Hjgtx6biPpkkzM_U/edit?usp=sharing).
+1. Open [this behavioral grid template](https://docs.google.com/document/d/1abnpb4XQY2VXdB37C3ViIl1V8-2Hjgtx6biPpkkzM_U/edit?usp=sharing).
 Make your copy by clicking *"File >> Make a Copy"*, and save it to your own Google Drive.
 2. Follow the instructions in the template and write two stories using the CARL framework.
 3. Check the spelling and grammar using Grammarly.
 4. Verify that all technologies and proper nouns are correctly capitalized (for example, use "JavaScript" instead of "Javascript", or "Ruby on Rails" instead of "ruby on rails").